chimera-kube/pod-toleration-policy/README.md

 # Benchmark

-The following command can be used to benchmark the WASM module:
+The following command can be used to benchmark the Wasm module:

 ```
 $ make bench
 ```

-The benchmarks execute the WASM module via [wasmtime](https://github.com/bytecodealliance/wasmtime).
+The benchmarks execute the Wasm module via [wasmtime](https://github.com/bytecodealliance/wasmtime).
 The execution times are measured by [hyperfine](https://github.com/sharkdp/hyperfine).